JayJohnson1/dev-notes/wp-git-tips.md

 # WordPress & GitHub

 ### Only push your wp theme to GitHub
-* change directories into your wp root folder and type
+* change directories into your wp root folder (which contains wp-admin, wp-content, etc.) and type
 ```
 $ git init
 ```